cdapio/coopr/docs/docs/source/guide/admin/ui.rst

 Managing Cluster Templates
 ============================

-Coopr templates allow the administrator to define blueprints describing how different types of clusters should be laid out.
+Templates allow the administrator to define blueprints describing how different types of clusters should be laid out.
 For example, there may be a template for Hadoop clusters, a template for LAMP clusters, a template for Solr clusters, etc.
 Templates contain enough information that an end user only needs to specify a template and a number of machines to create a cluster.
 This is done by first describing the set of services, hardware types, and image types that a cluster is compatible with.